-If the file is specified in a form that provides a context project, such as a Work area reference form or a Project reference form, and the corresponding work area location is visible to the client, then the editor is launched on that work area location.
+The editor is started on the work area location if the file to be edited is specified in a form that provides a context project, such as a Work area reference form or a Project reference form, and the corresponding work area location is visible to the client.
 If a project context is not available or the corresponding work area is not visible, the editor is launched with a temporary read-only copy of the file from the database.